-Taking place every Friday from 10 a.m. – 12 p.m. in Habitat Park from May through October, this program lets children learn about seeds, weeds, worms, fruits and vegetables, and the joys of digging in the dirt and growing plants.
+Taking place every Friday from 10 a.m. – 12 p.m. in Habitat Park from mid-spring to mid-autumn, weather permitting, this program lets children learn about seeds, weeds, worms, fruits and vegetables, and the joys of digging in the dirt and growing plants.
 Master gardeners from University of Illinois Extension and other local horticultural institutions lead sessions.

 Science Sleuths lets children become little scientists as they study evidence, make predictions, and test their hypotheses with the guidance of a Museum educator or local professional.
-Programming takes place approximately every other Wednesday from 2:30 – 3:30 p.m.
+Programming occurs select Wednesdays and Fridays at 1:30 PM.

-It’s time to let your inner actor out with Theater Games.
+It’s time to let your inner actor out with Theatre Games.
 Through a variety of creative dramatic exercises, we will explore gross and fine motor skills, problem solving, listening and speaking skills, following directions, and building confidence.
-Theater games takes place Thursdays at 1:30 p.m.
+Theatre games takes place every Tuesday and select Wednesdays at 10:00 a.m.

-The Museum’s Tinkering Tuesday program encourages children to do what they do best – let their curiosity take over!
+The Museum’s Tinkering program encourages children to do what they do best – let their curiosity take over!
 Explore the world of engineering by building machines and creating processes, and then explore what happens when you make changes or do things differently.
-Programming takes place approximately every other Tuesday from 2:30 – 3:30 p.m. on the Museum’s STEAM Cart at announced locations in the Museum exhibits.
-Photo courtesy of Anixter